EU plans to slow scramble to win financial firms from UK

 The move could be bundled together with a merger of EBA and the European Insurance and Occupational Pensions Authority (EIOPA), Dombrovskis said.

-EIOPA is based in Frankfurt, meaning that the merged authority could be relocated in the German city, beating competition from other EU financial centres, such as Paris.
+EIOPA is based in Frankfurt, meaning that the merged authority could be relocated in the German city, beating competition from other EU financial centers, such as Paris.